-Top Football Movies to Get You Pumped Up for the Super Bowl
+Top Football Movies for the Super Bowl

 If you're a football fan, you love a great story about the underdog.
 It doesn't get much more inspirational than a young man named Daniel "Rudy" Ruettiger, who followed his dream to play for the Notre Dame Fighting Irish.

 The Longest Yard (1974)

 Yes, there is a more recent version of this movie with Adam Sandler, but this is the version you need to watch.
 Burt Reynolds as Paul "Wrecking" Crewe, the captain of a group of inmates playing football against the prison guards.

 North Dallas Forty

 When older football fans talk about when they enjoyed the game "back in the day," this movie exemplifies what they are talking about.
 The movie details what life was like for an NFL player both on and off the field.

 Even the toughest of football fans reaches for a tissue when watching the story of Brian Piccolo, a football star stricken with cancer and his close bond to Hall of Fame running back Gale Sayers.

 Former President Ronald Regan starred as George 'The Gipper' Gip who legendary coach Knute Rockne used as inspiration to motivate his team to victory.
 The term "win one for the Gipper" is still used as motivation for sports teams today.